GOAL: Achieve a 75% diverison rate by June 2012 and zero waste by 2020.

 New Campus Trash & Recycling Cans Excel in Design & Safety

 In 2009, the desire to improve waste collection sparked a unique approach to addressing campus needs.
 Outdated trash cans posed a mounting problem to Physical Plant-Campus Services crew, who incurred injuries from heavy lifting when collecting refuse.
 Theron Klos, grounds manager, lead the initiative to have Berkeley create its own solution.
 Seeking help from the sustainability community, environmental design students designed a trash can that excelled in all categories: waterproof, vermin-resistant, safer, and durable.
 With the first installation of the new bins, the campus moved another step forward in achieving zero waste by 2020.
 Read more, or visit the TGIF website.

 Do you have an item that you would like to recycle, but are not sure where to bring it?
 Check out this resource guide for where to recycle different materials in Berkeley.
 Sites are available for recycling materials such as appliances, batteries, electronics, clothes, food waste, and metals.

 a recycling effort at the Barrow's Hall radio station

-Hazardous waste generation and disposal dropped slightly in 2012 to 184 tons (including asbestos and lead construction waste).
+Hazardous waste generation and disposal dropped from 341 tons in 2000 to 162 tons in 2013 (including asbestos and lead construction waste).